top of page

 Pastoral support in universities

-The number of students needing help with mental health and emotional issues at universities is at its highest ever level.
+The number of university students seeking help for mental health and emotional issues is higher than ever.

-The Student Minds survey (2022) found that 25% of students have a diagnosed mental health issue and 33% have poor mental health.
+According to the 2022 Student Minds survey, 25% of students have a diagnosed mental health condition, and 33% report experiencing poor mental health.

 pastoral support in universities is provided to reduce the number of students dropping out or suffering poor mental health